luis7788/SO/README.md

 $ ./dclient -f
 $ ./dclient -b
 ```
 The client has several options, as you can see above.
-For more information on how the client works, you can check the [report] (Relatório_SO.pdf) of the project.
+For more information on how the client works, you can check the [report](Relatório_SO.pdf) of the project.
 ### Remove files
 To remove the executables and other files, just do: